-Without prejudice meetings and phone calls
+Without prejudice meetings and conversations at work

-Such an exit package will hopefully involve a payment in lieu of your notice period plus an ‘ex gratia’ payment for you, which is usually tax free up to the first £30,000.
 Your employer will also want you to sign a settlement agreement to confirm that you no longer wish to bring any employment tribunal claims against them.

 There are a few basic pointers to be aware of when it comes to meeting your employer on a without prejudice basis, and the required approach is slightly different depending on whether you have requested the meeting or whether it was requested by your employer.
 If your employer has requested a without prejudice meeting then this can be a positive step towards a successful negotiation and settlement.